assemblee-virtuelle/OntologyDesignConvention/README.md

 Instead, properties should be specialized.
 For example, `knowsPerson` and `knowsThema` instead of `knows`.
 This is related to P01.
 * Avoid including abstract classes used in a preliminary design phase in the final ontology when these classes are not practical.
+* The ontology should be at the same address as that pointed by the URI in the definition of the ontology.

 ## Pitfalls in PAIR